Kunwar Singh: Role in the 1857 rebellion

-Death

-In his last battle, fought on 23 April 1858, near Jagdispur, the troops under the control of the British East India Company were completely routed.
-On 22 and 23 April, being injured he fought against the British Army and with the help of his army, achieved victory, the battle ending when he brought down the Union Jack from Jagdispur Fort and hoisted his flag.
-He returned to his palace on 23 April 1858 and soon died on 26 April 1858.
+Due to financial difficulties arising from family litigation and his active participation in the 1857 revolt against the British, the management of Kunwar Singh's estate was taken over by the British authorities.

 Contemporary British accounts

 Sir George Trevelyan, a British statesman and author noted about Kunwar Singh and the battle of Arrah in his book, The Competition Wallah, that:

 George Bruce Malleson, a 19th-century English officer stationed in India during the rebellion of 1857 stated about Kunwar Singh:

 Legacy

-To honour his contribution to India's freedom movement, the Republic of India issued a commemorative stamp on 23 April 1966.
+To honour his contributions to Indian independence, the Government of India issued a commemorative stamp on 23 April 1966.
 The Government of Bihar established the Veer Kunwar Singh University, Arrah, in 1992.

 In 2017, the Veer Kunwar Singh Setu, also known as the Arrah–Chhapra Bridge, was inaugurated to connect north and south Bihar.
 In 2018, to celebrate 160th anniversary of Kunwar Singh's death, the government of Bihar relocated a statue of him to Hardinge Park.
 The park was also officially renamed as 'Veer Kunwar Singh Azadi Park'.

-He is mentioned in many Bhojpuri folk songs as a hero who fought against British oppression.
-One particular folk song states:
+Singh is mentioned in several Bhojpuri folk songs, one of which states:

 In the 1970s, a private landlord militia known as the 'Kuer Sena/Kunwar Sena' (Kunwar's Army) was formed by Rajput youth in Bihar to combat naxalite insurgents.
 It was named after Kunwar Singh.

 A play by Jagdish Chandra Mathur titled Vijay Ki Vela (Moment of Victory) is based on the later part of Kunwar Singh's life.
 He is also mentioned in the poem "Jhansi Ki Rani" by Subhadra Kumari Chauhan.

 In April 2022, Indian Home minister Amit Shah announced the installation of a statue commemorating Kunwar Singh at Ara, Bhojpur.
 About 78,000 national flags were waved by the public as a matter of world record during this announcement.

+The Indian Air Force conducted an air show using fighter jets on the occasion of Vijay Divas of Kunwar Singh on 23 April 2025.
+It was attended by several dignitaries including the Governor of Bihar and Chief Minister of Bihar.